 The yield on inflation-linked securities due in December 2012 known as Udibonos, fell 113 basis points, or 1.13 percentage points, to 0.64 percent this month through yesterday.

-To contact the reporter on this story: Nacha Cattan in Mexico City at email@example.com; Eric Martin at firstname.lastname@example.org
+To contact the reporter on this story: Nacha Cattan in Mexico City at email@example.com; Eric Martin in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: Joshua Goodman at email@example.com.